dhruvildarji034/Life-Giving/README.md

-# Gogreen
+# Life-Giving

 ## Overview
-The **GoGreen** website is an e-commerce platform focused on selling a wide variety of plants, promoting sustainable and green living.
+The **Life-Giving** website is an e-commerce platform focused on selling a wide variety of plants, promoting sustainable and green living.
 Users can browse different plant categories and easily shop for eco-friendly products.
 Built using **React.js**, **HTML**, and **CSS**, the website offers a clean and responsive interface, providing an optimal user experience across devices.

 ## Features
 - **Plant Shopping**: Browse and purchase different plant varieties.